AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 Figure 3: Image of the bench setup, including the modified coiled flocculator.
 </div>

-The experiment setup shown in Figure 2 and Figure 3 models the water flow through a plant on a smaller, lab-sized scale as follows:
+The experiment setup shown models the water flow through a plant on a smaller, lab-sized scale as follows:
 1. The blue influent line delivers water to the water pump.
 2. A concentration of clay stock is prepared and introduced into the water.
 3. The pumps deliver the water and clay mixture to the turbidimeter.